apache/trafficserver/doc/appendices/glossary.en.rst

    :sorted:

    continuation
       A callable object that contains state.
-These are are mechanism used by
+This is a mechanism used by
       |TS| to implement callbacks and continued computations.
 Continued
       computations are critical to efficient processing of traffic because by avoiding any blocking operations that wait on external events.
 In any